ATECoder/units-amounts/src/items/readme.md

 Arebis.UnitsAmounts is a .Net library for implementing strongly typed units and amounts.

-More information is to bve found in the original contribution at [Arebis Units Amounts].
+More information is to be found in the original contribution at [Arebis Units Amounts].

 # How to Use

-The cfollowing code comes from a console application demo program.
+The following code comes from a console application demo program.

 ```
 namespace SampleConsoleApplication